github/artifact-attestations-helm-charts/README.md

 # Artifact Attestations Helm Charts

-This repository hosts the GitHub's [Policy Controller](https://github.com/github/policy-controller) Helm charts.
+This repository hosts GitHub's [Policy Controller](https://github.com/github/policy-controller) Helm charts.

 The policy controller is an admission controller built to enforce policies on a Kubernetes cluster.